 Annual Benefit Limit

 Plans with higher annual limits cost more but provide better protection.
-While Russian Blues are generally healthy, bladder stone surgery ($1,500 - $4,000) or diabetes management ($1,000 - $3,000/year) can be significant expenses.
+While Russian Blues are generally healthy, bladder stone surgery ($1,500 - $4,500) or diabetes management ($1,200 - $3,500/year) can be significant expenses if they arise.

 Cover Level

 Comprehensive cover costs more than accident-only but covers illness and chronic conditions.
-For a healthy breed like the Russian Blue, some owners may consider mid-tier cover sufficient.
-The gap between comprehensive and accident-only is typically $20 - $37/month.
+For a healthy breed like the Russian Blue, some owners may find mid-tier cover offers a good balance between cost and protection.
+The difference between comprehensive and accident-only is typically $20 - $40 per month.

 Tips for Russian Blue Cat Owners

-Practical ways to manage your Russian Blue's insurance and health costs.
+Practical ways to manage your Russian Blue's insurance and health costs in Australia.

 1

-Russian Blues live 15 - 20 years, so insurance is a long-term commitment.
-Getting cover while your cat is young locks in lower premiums and avoids exclusions for any conditions that develop later.
-Age-related conditions like CKD and hyperthyroidism become more likely in later years.
+Russian Blues live 15 - 20 years, making insurance a long-term commitment.
+Enrolling while your cat is young locks in lower premiums and avoids exclusions for conditions that develop later.
+Age-related conditions such as CKD and hyperthyroidism become more probable in their senior years.

 2